 Low-level programming languages such as C have traditionally been the preferred choice for IoT (Internet of Things) development.
 Although these low-level languages are powerful and give you a lot of control, they’re also difficult to work with and easy to fail.

-Elixir can also be used in embedded firmware for IoT devices using the Nerves framework.
+Elixir can also be used in embedded IoT firmware using the Nerves framework.
 As a higher-level language, Elixir allows you to write high-quality code more quickly.
 Here at Very, for example, we recently used Elixir to build an IoT self-serve beer kiosk powered by facial recognition.
+Given our experience with numerous clients , we see a convincing case for using Elixir and Nerves in the development process for IoT applications.

-To learn more about Elixir and if it could be a good fit for your project, click here to get in touch with a member of our team.
+To learn more about Elixir and if it could be a good fit for your IoT project, download our Guide to IoT Development.